Transfer matrices of rational spin chains via novel BGG-type resolutions: Introduction

-In type $D$, this establishes a key assumption from~\cite{ffk} (the joint work of the first-named author with G.~Ferrando and V.~Kazakov) essential for the study of the entire $QQ$-system in~\emph{loc.cit}.
+In type $D$, this establishes the key assumption from~\cite{ffk} (the joint work of the first-named author with G.~Ferrando and V.~Kazakov) essential for the study of the entire $QQ$-system in~\emph{loc.cit}.

 Let us note that the \emph{BGG-relation}~\eqref{eq:T-via-T+ intro} allows to \underline{analytically continue} the transfer matrices $T_{i,\st}(z)$ of the finite-dimensional representations $L_{\st\omega_i}$, $\st\in\BN$, to the entire complex plane $\st\in \BC$.
 With this in mind, we establish the $\st$-symmetries of the resulting family of endomorphisms $T_{i,\st}(z)$, see Propositions~\ref{prop:t-symmetry C},~\ref{prop:t-symmetry D},~\ref{prop:t-symmetry BD}, by crucially utilizing the $QQ$-factorisation which we discuss next.